Myersophis

 Myersophis is a genus of snake in the family Cyclocoridae.
-It contains only one species, Myersophis alpestris or Myers's mountain snake, which is endemic to the Philippines.
+The genus contains only one species, Myersophis alpestris, also known commonly as Myers' snake and Myers' mountain snake, which is endemic to the Philippines.

+Etymology

+The genus Myersophis is named in honor of George Sprague Myers, who was an American herpetologist and ichthyologist.

+Geographic distribution and habitat

-It is only known from two specimens collected near Banaue from Mountain Province in northern Luzon.
+Myersophis alpestris is only known from two specimens collected near Banaue from Mountain Province in northern Luzon.
 Both were collected at 1,980 m above sea level.
-Nothing else is known about this species, such as its habitat, and the holotype has since been lost.
+Nothing else is known about this species, such as its habitat.